Typing Strictness (Extended Version): Introduction

 Our new definition of strictness, while syntactic in nature like any type system, captures semantic notions of strict and lazy usage that should be intuitively familiar to users of Haskell and similar languages.
 Furthermore, it refines the extensional characterization of strictness offered by conventional strictness analysis, describing variable usage more precisely and decoupling the definition from questions of ``demand'' or observable behavior.

 We formalize our new notion of strictness via \cbnlangname, a call-by-name (CBN) calculus with strictness effects, and \cbpvlangname, an extension of call-by-push-value (CBPV) \cite{levy-call-by-push-value-1999} with similar annotations.
 CBPV is a convenient foundation for the study of strictness because it specifies explicitly where computation occurs by separating computations from values and including explicit constructs that suspend and resume execution.
 Furthermore, a canonical translation exists from CBN into CBPV \cite{levy-call-by-push-value-2006}, allowing us to use \cbpvlangname as a tool to understand strictness in CBN languages.
-As we argue in Section \ref{sec:bot}, this understanding further extends to call-by-need evaluation \cite{wadsworth-semantics-1971, launchbury-natural-1993,mycroft-theory-1980} as well.

 Our primary motivation, throughout, is conceptual: our proposed definition is intended as a tool for better understanding and reasoning about strictness, not yet as a basis for practical implementation or surface-level design of non-strictly evaluated languages.
 All of our proofs \cite{artifact} are mechanized in Rocq \cite{rocq}.